Broccoli Cheddar Soup: Rich, Cozy, and Never Grainy

 Instructions

-- Melt butter in a large pot over medium heat and sauté the diced onion until softened.
-Add garlic and cook briefly until fragrant.
+- Melt the butter in a large pot over medium heat until foaming, then add the onion, salt, and black pepper and cook until the onion turns soft and translucent.

-- Slowly whisk in the milk followed by the broth, creating a smooth base.
+- Slowly whisk in the milk until the mixture loosens into a smooth base.

 Notes